tilaskabengele/BiCrystal/README.md

     pip install shapely

+We recommend installing BiCrystal and all its dependencies via poetry using the .lock and .toml files provided.
+These files contain all the dependencies of BiCrsytal with the appropriate versions used.
+You can learn more about poetry from the official website: https://python-poetry.org/.
 For more information on crystals and shapely, visit: https://pypi.org/project/crystals/ and https://pypi.org/project/Shapely/ respectively.

 # Files
 **bicrystal** - Bash script which runs the python program \